-One of the most common causes for maritime law civil claims is unseaworthiness.
-The warranty of unseaworthiness maintains that it is the responsibility of the shipowner or other sea vessel owner to provide a vessel that is reasonably fit for its purpose., though he or she is not obligated to provide an accident-free ship.
-Failure to provide a vessel that is at least reasonably seaworthy is negligence under maritime law.
+One of the most common causes of civil claims in maritime law is unseaworthiness.
+It is the responsibility of the owner to provide a vessel that is reasonably fit for its purpose, though they are not obligated to provide an accident-free workplace.
+Failure to provide a vessel that is at least reasonably seaworthy is considered negligent under maritime law.

-A seaman who is injured due to the unseaworthiness of the vessel has cause to bring civil action against the vessel owner for compensation to cover his or her damages.
-As maritime law can be complicated, it is recommended you hire an experienced maritime injury attorney serving the Pacific Northwest if you are a seaman wishing to pursue such compensation for a maritime injury sustained in Washington, Oregon, Alaska, California, or the related waters.
+A seaman who is injured due to the unseaworthiness of a vessel has cause to bring a civil action against the owner for compensation to recover for their damages.
+As maritime law can be complicated, it is recommended you hire an experienced admiralty attorney if you are wishing to pursue compensation for a maritime injury.

-With a dedication to the favorable resolution of maritime injury claims fueled by a personal passion for maritime pursuits, the maritime injury lawyers of Anderson Carey Williams & Neidzwski in Seattle, Portland, and Bellingham will fight for fair compensation in your case, even if it means facing a large maritime employer or insurance company.
-To schedule your free consultation on what Anderson Carey Williams & Neidzwski can do for your unseaworthiness claim, call 1 (800) 262-8529 today.
+With a dedication to the favorable resolution of maritime injury claims, the maritime injury lawyers of BoatLaw, LLP will fight for fair compensation in your case, even if it means facing a large maritime employer or insurance company.
+We have offices in Seattle and Bellingham, Washington; Portland, Oregon; and San Francisco, California.
+To schedule your free consultation to see what BoatLaw, LLP can do for your unseaworthiness claim, call 1 (800) 262-8529 today.

 Unseaworthiness Information Center

 Included in this definition is the duty of the vessel owner to provide adequate safety equipment for the tasks to be performed on the vessel, as well as a crew that is reasonably adequate in size and competent in skill for the work at hand.
-A seaman’s injury due to the failure of equipment under proper use, missing necessary safety equipment, or a violent crewmember may all be grounds for an unseaworthiness claim brought against a vessel owner.
-An experienced maritime injury attorney in Washington and Oregon can examine your case for signs of unseaworthiness or other negligence for your injuries sustained in the Pacific Northwest, and help you bring a case against the vessel owner to fight for the damages you need.
+A seaman’s injury due to the failure of equipment under proper use, lack of necessary safety equipment, or a violent crewmember may all be grounds for an unseaworthiness claim brought against a vessel owner.
+An experienced maritime injury attorney can examine your case for signs of unseaworthiness or other negligence that caused your injuries and help you bring a case against the vessel owner to fight for the damages you need and deserve.

-In order to bring an unseaworthiness claim against a vessel owner, the plaintiff must be able to prove a number of elements.
-The element that is first and foremost is that the plaintiff must be able to show that he or she had seaman status at the time of the injury.
+In order to bring a claim of unseaworthiness against a vessel owner, the plaintiff must be able to prove a number of elements.
+First and foremost, the plaintiff must be able to show that he or she had seaman status at the time of the injury.
 This means that the plaintiff must be able to show beyond a preponderance of the evidence, or beyond a 50% chance of probability of truth, that:

 Examples of seamen that may bring a claim of unseaworthiness against a vessel include merchant mariners, officers, mates, engineers, deckhands, commercial fishermen, tankermen, and tugboat crew members.
-For one of these or another seaman to bring an unseaworthiness claim, he or she must prove not only that the vessel was unseaworthy, but that the unseaworthy condition played a substantial part in bringing about the injury or damage that occurred to the seaman.
-Even if contributory negligence on behalf of the seaman contributed to the accident, he or she may still have a claim of unseaworthiness to the extent that it caused the injury or damages.
+In order for one of these types of seamen to bring an unseaworthiness claim, they must prove not only that the vessel was unseaworthy, but that the unseaworthy condition played a substantial part in bringing about the injury or damage that occurred.
+Even if the seaman’s own negligence contributed to the accident, they may still have a claim of unseaworthiness to the extent that it caused the injury or damages.

-It is important to note that it is not the duty of the vessel owner to provide a ship that is completely accident-free, but rather a vessel that is reasonably fit.
+It is important to note that it is not the duty of the vessel owner to provide a ship that is completely accident free, but rather a vessel that is reasonably fit.
 If the vessel was equipped with equipment that another vessel owner in the same situation would reasonably provide, and if safety procedures from entities like the Coast Guard were reasonably followed, the vessel may be declared reasonably fit.
-This makes it important when considering a Jones Act unseaworthiness claim to choose an experienced Seattle maritime injury attorney who knows his or her way around unseaworthiness in Washington, Oregon, Alaska, California, and Hawaii.
+When considering the pursuit of a Jones Act unseaworthiness claim, it is important to choose an experienced maritime injury attorney who understands the Doctrine of Unseaworthiness.

-Employment as an able-bodied seaman, fisherman, or other maritime-based occupation is highly dangerous and unfortunately can result in the death of a loved one.
-When this death is due to vessel unseaworthiness occurs in international waters, or beyond three nautical miles from the shore, the unseaworthiness claim must be brought under 46 U.S.C. § 30301, known as the Death on the High Seas Act or DOHSA.
+Employment as an able-bodied seaman, fisherman, or other maritime-based occupation is highly dangerous and, unfortunately, can result in the death of a loved one.
+When a death due to vessel unseaworthiness occurs in international waters or beyond three nautical miles from the shore, the unseaworthiness claim must be brought under 46 U.S.C. § 30301, known as the Death on the High Seas Act (“DOHSA”).

-DOHSA states that when the death of an individual is caused by wrongful act, neglect, or default more than three miles from the United States shoreline, civil action benefitting that person’s spouse, parent, child, or dependent relative may take place.
+DOHSA states that when the death of an individual is caused by a wrongful act, neglect, or default more than three miles from the United States shoreline, civil action compensating that person’s spouse, parent, child, or dependent relative may take place.
 This includes cases of unseaworthiness against a vessel owner.
-The wrongful death action through DOHSA may only be for economic damages such as medical expenses prior to death, funeral expenses, and loss of financial support.
-Non-economic damages, such as loss of consortium, and punitive damages are excluded.
+A wrongful death action through DOHSA may only be for economic damages, such as medical expenses prior to death, funeral expenses, and loss of financial support.
+Non-economic damages, such as loss of consortium and punitive damages, are excluded.

 The test of unseaworthiness is the same for wrongful death at sea as it is for the general maritime law.
 The failure of the vessel owner or shipowner to provide a vessel and gear that are reasonably fit for their intended purpose is considered unseaworthiness, and potentially grounds for action.
 If any of the following factors contributed to your loved one’s death at sea, you may have a case for unseaworthiness under DOHSA:

-The terms equipment or appurtenance do not necessarily indicate everything on the vessel, but their definition is also not limited to ship-type equipment such as a winch, rope, ladder, pad-eye, or shackle either.
-An experienced maritime injury attorney serving the Pacific Northwest and beyond can help you determine if your loved one’s death on the high seas surrounding Washington, Oregon, Alaska, California, or Hawaii was due to unseaworthiness.
-Then, your qualified Portland maritime injury attorney can establish a case at court to fight for the damages you and your family need.
+The terms equipment and appurtenance do not necessarily indicate everything on the vessel, but their definition is also not limited to ship-type equipment such as a winch, rope, ladder, pad-eye, or shackle.
+An experienced maritime injury attorney can help you determine if your loved one’s death on the high seas was due to unseaworthiness.
+Then, your qualified maritime injury attorney can establish a case at court to fight for the damages you and your family need and deserve.

-If you have suffered an injury on a vessel due to unseaworthiness in Alaska, California, Hawaii, Oregon, Washington, or the related waters, contact the passionate and skilled maritime injury attorneys of Anderson Carey Williams & Neidzwski in Portland, Seattle, and Bellingham.
+If you have suffered an injury on a vessel due to unseaworthiness in Alaska, California, Oregon, Washington, or the related waters, contact the passionate and skilled maritime injury attorneys of BoatLaw, LLP with offices in Portland, Seattle, Bellingham, and San Francisco.
 They will fight for the maximum compensation you deserve, whether it means obtaining a fair settlement or going to trial.
-Your first consultation with Anderson Carey Williams & Neidzwski is free, so call 1 (800) 262-8529 today and schedule yours.
+Your first consultation with BoatLaw, LLP is free, so call 1 (800) 262-8529 today and schedule yours.